nemethc/blog/content/author/admin/_index.md

 +++

-Hey, this is my blog.
-The `#content` you'll find here will be about public policy, economics, and/or statistics, served with a hint of programming and sprinkled with some politics.
-Thanks for stopping by.
+Fresh public policy, economics, and/or statistics `#content` served with a hint of programming and sprinkled with  politics.